Dynamics, data and reconstruction: Shift spaces

 \section{Shift spaces}

-\paragraph{Shift spaces} Shift spaces \cite[e.g.]{MarcusLind1995, BDWY2020} are dynamical systems associated to any dynamical system with measurement.
+Shift spaces \cite[e.g.]{MarcusLind1995, BDWY2020} are secondary dynamical systems associated to any dynamical system with measurement.
 They track the dynamics induced on all possible sequences of measurements.
-For any set $\mathbb{A}$, $\mathbb{A}^{\num_0}$ denotes the collection of all infinite sequences of elements of $A$, indexed by $0,1,\ldots$.
-If $\mathbb{A}$ is endowed with a topology, then $\mathbb{A}^{\num_0}$ inherits the product topology.
+In this section we present a purely categorical notion of subshifts, that retains all the associated notions of symbols and strings.
+A key tool is the existence of infinite products guaranteed by Property \ref{Py:product}.
+Given any $\calC$-object $\mathbb{A}$ one can form the infinite product $\mathbb{A}^{\num}$.
+This product object comes with a collection of projection morphisms indexed as $\pi^{\num}_{i}$ as shown below in yellow :